Children & Youth with Special Health Care Needs

 Help for children with special needs

-The Snohomish Health District’s Children and Youth with Special Health Care Needs program offers federal and state-funded support to families for a range of health problems, including premature infants, children with autism and teens with diabetes.
+The Snohomish County Health Department’s Children and Youth with Special Health Care Needs program offers federal and state-funded support to families for a range of health problems, including premature infants, children with autism and teens with diabetes.
 Children with Special Health Care Needs Program Brochure (PDF).

 How the program helps parents of children with special needs: